aieng-lab/gradiend/docs/tutorials/evaluation-intra-model.md

 - **Fallback:** The trainer uses the **training-like data** (test split) as neutral data.
 Each row's `text` column is built by filling the mask with the **factual token**.
 - **LMS behavior:** Because these texts contain target tokens, the trainer automatically adds all target tokens to `decoder_eval_ignore_tokens`, so they are ignored when computing perplexity.
 This avoids distorting LMS by feature-related predictions.

-For best practice, provide true neutral data (e.g. via `TextPredictionDataCreator.generate_neutral_data()` or a HuggingFace dataset like `aieng-lab/wortschatz-leipzig-de-grammar-neutral`) when available.
+For best practice, provide true neutral data (e.g. via [`TextPredictionDataCreator`][gradiend.data.text.prediction.creator.TextPredictionDataCreator].generate_neutral_data() or a HuggingFace dataset like `aieng-lab/wortschatz-leipzig-de-grammar-neutral`) when available.
 The fallback is suitable for quick runs or when neutral data is not available.

 ---